laurent-martin/aspera-hsts-operations/README.md

 #### Nginx

-Technically, **Nginx** is not required, but it is recommended when the Node API fronts Internet and it has several advantages.
+Technically, **Nginx** is not required, but it is recommended when the Node API fronts Internet, and it has several advantages.
 It :

 - allows using port 443 for HTTPS, as `asperanoded` runs as user `asperadaemon` and cannot bind to port `443`,
 - simplifies the installation of certificates,